 Prior experience in litigation, especially as a judicial clerk or a litigation associate, is preferred, but not required.

 There are no specific billable-hours requirements.
 Hours worked are dictated by the firm's volume of work, our ethical obligations to our clients, and our personal and collective determination to produce the finest legal work in the country.
+That said, the average annual associate billable hours since the firm's founding in 1998 have been around 2,000 – although it is possible to be in good standing and eligible for a bonus with fewer hours.

 Associates can be considered for admission to the partnership at any time.
 However, this is most likely to occur sometime between the seventh and ninth year of full-time practice.